NanamiKubota/NanamiKubota.github.io/_pages/tutorials.md

 > [Running breseq](/tutorials/breseq): Step-by-step tutorial on how to run breseq on the lab's beagle server.

 > [breseq parser gdtools](/tutorials/breseq_parser_gdtools): Converting breseq outputs to CSV format to view on programs like Excel.
-Optional functionality to remove ancestor strain variant calls from other samples.
+Also goes over how to "translate" locus tags using Roary.
+Optional function to remove ancestor strain variant calls from other samples.

 > [Basics in gdtools](/tutorials/basics_in_gdtools): To be updated

-> [Update breseq (need sudo privilege)](/tutorials/update_breseq/): Updating breseq version on beagle.
+> [Update breseq (need sudo privilege)](/tutorials/update_breseq/): Updating breseq version globally on beagle.
 Requires sudo privilege

 <br>